 Unfortunately this project doesn’t work with GitHub Pages or GitHub Pages for projects.
 There’re some factors that prevent it from generating pages:

-- Many features Almace Scaffolding provides like LiveReload, Less support, inline SVG, and HTML minification are implemented using Grunt.js, it’s not supported by GitHub Pages.
+- Many features Almace Scaffolding provides like LiveReload, Sass support, inline SVG, and HTML minification are implemented using Grunt.js, it’s not supported by GitHub Pages.

 - Almace Scaffolding uses the latest pre-release Jekyll, so not all features are supported by GitHub Pages renderers.